the-reefshark/tp/docs/UserGuide.md

 Now you're all set to get started!
 But where should you begin?

 - If you are a first-time user, start [here](#3-getting-started) by learning how to download and set up KanBug Tracker.
-- If you are confused about the various parts of KanBug Tracker (GUI, what is a bug, etc.), you can learn about them [here](#4-understanding-KanBug-tracker).
+- If you are confused about the various parts of KanBug Tracker (Graphical user interface, what is a bug, etc.), you can learn about them [here](#4-understanding-KanBug-tracker).
 - If you are interested to learn about the different exciting features KanBug Tracker has, check out the Features section [here](#5-features).
 - If you are already familiar with KanBug Tracker but have some trouble remembering the command syntax, take a look at the Command Summary section [here](#6-command-summary).